dvgodoy/bioinformatics/_posts/2025-02-05-post-biology-for-ds.md

 ## DNA

-DNA, short for **D**eoxyribo**n**ucleic **A**cid, is a polymer composed of repeating units called nucleotides.
-Each DNA molecule consists of two long chains (or strands) coiled around each other to form the iconic double helix structure.
+DNA, short for **D**eoxyribo**n**ucleic **A**cid, is a polymer composed of repeating units called **nucleotides**.
+Each DNA molecule consists of **two long chains (or strands)** coiled around each other to form the iconic double helix structure.

 DNA has a well-defined structure.
-Each strand has a sugar-phosphate backbone, and the two strands are held together by specific base pairs: adenine (A) pairs with thymine (T), and cytosine (C) pairs with guanine (G).
-Because of this strict base-pairing, the two strands are complementary—knowing the sequence of one strand allows reconstruction of the other.
+Each strand has a sugar-phosphate backbone, and the two strands are held together by specific base pairs: **adenine (A) pairs with thymine (T), and cytosine (C) pairs with guanine (G)**.
+Because of this strict base-pairing, the two **strands are complementary**—knowing the sequence of one strand allows reconstruction of the other.

-Despite strict base-pairing rules, the total amount of cytosine and guanine in a genome can differ significantly from the total amount of adenine and thymine.
-The proportion of guanine and cytosine is known as the GC-content, and it varies widely across species.
+Despite strict base-pairing rules, the total **amount of cytosine and guanine in a genome can differ significantly from the total amount of adenine and thymine**.
+The proportion of guanine and cytosine is known as the **GC-content**, and it varies widely across species.
 In humans, the GC-content is about 42%, while in other organisms it ranges from as low as 20% in *Plasmodium falciparum* (the parasite responsible for malaria) to as high as 72% in the bacterium *Streptomyces coelicolor*.
+{: .notice--info}

 **Fun Fact**: One full turn of the double helix spans about 10.5 base pairs (nucleotides per strand).
 {: .notice--info}

-This complementarity is essential for DNA replication, which occurs during cell division (e.g., mitosis).
+This **complementarity is essential for DNA replication**, which occurs during cell division (e.g., mitosis).
 Specialized enzymes like helicase first unzip the double helix by separating the two strands.
-Then DNA polymerase synthesizes new complementary strands by matching each exposed nucleotide with its pair.
+Then **DNA polymerase synthesizes new complementary strands** by matching each exposed nucleotide with its pair.
 The result is two identical DNA molecules, each with one original strand and one newly synthesized strand.

 <img src="https://dvgodoy.github.io/bioinformatics/assets/images/bio_for_ds/replication.png" />

 *Source: Image by the author*

-Did you notice the 5' and 3' in the figure above?
-They indicate, respectively, the "head" and "tail" of each strand since new nucleotides can only be appended to the 3' end of the strand.
+Did you notice the **5' and 3'** in the figure above?
+They indicate, respectively, the **"head" and "tail" of each strand** since new **nucleotides can only be appended to the 3'** end of the strand.
 We'll get back to it in a couple of sections.

 ### Strand and DNA in Python